DerekSauer/lookpoint_firmware/notes.md

 # Notes

 # Useful Links
-- Firmware example of a device using Bluetooth on the same MCU we're using: https://gitlab.com/oscore/coap-ace-poc-firmware
+- Bluetooth Gamepad using the same hardware we are: https://github.com/jamessizeland/microbit-ble-gamepad
-- Good intro to BLE development: https://daskalakispiros.com/files/Ebooks/Intro+to+Bluetooth+Low+Energy+v1.1.pdf
-- A library of articles on BLE development: https://www.argenox.com/library/bluetooth-low-energy/
+- Board support package for the above: https://github.com/jamessizeland/microbit-bsp/